PolyCole/PolyCole/README.md

 ## 🔭 What I'm Up To
 I just recently finished up my distinction project to achieve honors in my BS.
 I analyzed 10 of the largest web frameworks in industry today, to better understand how each can be properly leveraged to create elegant and well-engineered web solutions.
 If you'd like to read the write-up of my project, you can do so [here](https://bit.ly/340Ugh9).

-In addition to a few passion projects, in my freetime I'm currently involved with a tech startup called PocketChange, which aims at making charitable giving more accessible in a day-to-day setting, utilizing the power of Natural Language Processing and micro-donations.
+Until I started my job, I was involved in my freetime with a tech startup called PocketChange, which aims at making charitable giving more accessible in a day-to-day setting, utilizing the power of Natural Language Processing and micro-donations.
 If you'd like to learn more, check them out [here][3]!

 ## 📈 My GitHub Stats